mdanyalmalik/sceneryclassifier/README.md

 ## Description

-Through the use of 2d convolution operations, a convolutional neural network is constructed and trained.
+Through the use of transfer learning, the resnet18 model is fine-tuned by traininig it to fit this specific use-case.
 The model weights are stored in a .pth file.
 This model is loaded in the gradio interface to categorise images into the 6 categories, buildings, forest, glacier, mountains, sea and street.

 ## Getting Started